mike4192/spot_micro_kinematics_python/README.md

 ## Plotting
 Some basic plotting scripts are also provided in the tests folder.
 These require matplotlib.
 They can be executed by cd'ing to a directory one level above where this library is checked out, and running a command as folloiws if this library were checked out to a directory called smkpython:
 `python -m smkpython.tests.plotting.plot_animation.py`

+A sample of the animation is shown via the gif at the top of this readme.